The Probability of God

 This is not intended to be a frivolous sound-bite for it would appear that humanity has perceived the need for all manner of gods since the beginning of civilisation.
 One of the first requirements placed on the existence of a god, or gods, was to provide solace at the death of a loved one.
 Another need manifests itself in the need for reassurance that all the hopelessness, pain and injustice, so often found in this life, will be swept away in the after-life.
 Another, more Machiavellian need is the realisation that religious belief was a useful means of maintaining political power over an impoverished population.
 Of course, to start with, these needs were not addressed by the God of present-day Judaism, Christianity and Islam, but rather the many older gods that predate the idea of a monotheist god.

-So why did the ‘real’ God not simply establish its existence from the outset?
+So why did the one ‘real’ God not simply establish its existence from the outset?

 In some respect, we have probably taken this discussion as far as needed.
 As such, it might simply have to be accepted that some people will always need the solace, reassurance or power of belief.
 Even so, this belief is primarily based on an emotional need and constitutes no proof of God’s existence.
 However, because there are so many belief systems with so many conflicting descriptions of the nature of God(s), it becomes impossible for 'probability' to favour any of them.

-But what about the probability of existence of a God as a rational intelligence?
+But what about the probability of the existence of a God as a rational intelligence?

 But does such a God provide humanity with any solace or any better answers?